The Bankrate promise

 Get quotes from other car insurance companies

-Although annual premiums can be higher for drivers in Ohio with a speeding ticket, some providers may still be cheaper than others, depending upon the percentage of increase and other factors.
+Although annual premiums may be higher for drivers in Ohio with a speeding ticket, some providers may still be cheaper than others, depending on their pricing algorithm and your personal rating factors.
 If your current rates are unaffordable, comparing quotes from other providers may result in a savings opportunity, as indicated in the following table.

 Average annual full coverage premium by car insurance company in Ohio

 Keep in mind that price is not the only factor you might consider when choosing an insurance provider.
-Customer reviews, third-party ratings, coverage options and financial stability are some of the other things to check when picking the best car insurance company in Ohio.
+Customer reviews, third-party ratings, coverage options and financial stability are some of the other things you might check when picking the best car insurance company in Ohio.

 Frequently asked questions